 Moreover, there is a need for digital skills for nearly all jobs where digital technology complements existing tasks.
-In the near future 90% of jobs – in careers such as engineering, accountancy, nursing, medicine, art, architecture, etc.- will require some level of digital skills.
-In this regard, the Digital Agenda for Europe and the priorities of the Grand Coalition for Digital Jobs strive towards facilitation of collaboration among business and education providers, public and private actors to take action attracting young people into ICT education, and to retrain unemployed people.
+In this regard the Digital Agenda for Europe and the priorities of the Grand Coalition for Digital Jobs strive towards facilitation of collaboration among business and education providers, public and private actors to take action attracting young people into ICT education, and to retrain unemployed people.

-So, the project will address this existing need for IT skills and knowledge in young people in order to instill in them the spirit of entrepreneurship and create new job places.
+So, the project is addressing this existing need for IT skills and knowledge in young people in order to instill in them the spirit of entrepreneurship and create new job places.

 This will be reached through set of practical solutions: capacity building of partner organizations, design of open innovative accelerated educational program for IT and entrepreneurship skills and mentorship.